sebhz/fortunes/readme.md

-Songbook for use with fortune.
+songs and poems for use with fortune.
 Makes a nice screensaver with xscreensaver hacks like phosphor.

 Usage:
-	fortune songbook
+	fortune songs